 Introduces the basic tools and concepts of International Financial Management, providing a conceptual and analytical framework that outlines how international financial conditions influence managerial decisions in the corporate and capital markets arenas.
 Topics covered include the major characteristics and institutions of the exchange rate markets; how interactions between cross-border trade, capital flows, interest rates, inflation, monetary and fiscal policies, and economic growth impact investment and decision-making; and exchange rate regimes and currency crises.

 Investment Funds/Portfolio Management

 Provides an overview of the theory and practice of investment management in highly competitive capital markets, and presents the fundamental principles of risk and return, portfolio diversification, asset allocation, efficient markets, active portfolio management and delegated portfolio performance evaluation.
 Integrated throughout the course is discussion of theory, empirical evidence and applications, focusing on how each concept relates to the practice of portfolio management.

 Area of Emphasis in Marketing

-- Business to Business Marketing provides you with the tools and specialized knowledge for developing and executing marketing strategy in the business-to-business market.In the business market, the customers are organizations (businesses, governments, and institutions) and these customers (large and small) represent a huge market opportunity.
-Companies like Procter & Gamble, Sony and Ford are buyers as well as sellers, annually spending billions of dollars each on products and services sold to them by other businesses.
+Provides you with the tools and specialized knowledge for developing and executing marketing strategy in the business-to-business market.In the business market, the customers are organizations (businesses, governments, and institutions) and these customers (large and small) represent a huge market opportunity.
+Companies like Procter & Gamble, Sony, and Ford are buyers as well as sellers, annually spending billions of dollars each on products and services sold to them by other businesses.
 In order to build and maintain close customer relationships, organizations must maintain excellent attention to detail, meet promises and swiftly respond to new requirements.